w3c/trace-context/spec/20-http_header_format.md

 #### Parent-id

-Is the ID of this call as known by the caller.
+This is the ID of this call as known by the caller.
 It is also known as `span-id` as a few telemetry systems call the execution of a client call a span.
 It is represented as an 8-byte array, for example, `00f067aa0ba902b7`.
 All bytes zero (`0000000000000000`) is considered an invalid value.